nixn/pdns-etcd3/README.md

 * Automatic serial for `SOA` records (based on the cluster revision).
 * Replication is handled by the ETCD cluster, no additional configuration is needed for using multiple authoritative PowerDNS servers.
 * Multiple syntax possibilities for JSON-supported records
+* Support for automatically appending zone name to unqualified domain names
 * Multi-level defaults, overridable

 #### Planned